We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Gottlieb is a psychotherapist and a New York Times bestselling author.
 She also contributes to The Atlantic’s weekly advice column.

-The book has a 4.7-star rating on Amazon and is available in Kindle, hardcover, and paperback versions for between about $13 and $32.
+The book has a 4.7-star rating on Amazon and is available in Kindle for $14.
+The hardcover and paperback versions are available for around $13 and $19.

 101 Ways to Be Less Stressed: Simple Self-Care Strategies to Boost Your Mind, Mood, and Mental Health is a book by Dr. Caroline Leaf that aims to help individuals with anxiety and depression reduce stress and boost their mood.